Sam-Andrews/child-diet-inequality/code/README_code.md

 ## Other considerations

 Please note that R scripts were written using R version 4.1.2 (2021-11-01).
 This older version of R was used due to compatibility with R Studio Server for WSL, of which there is no later version.
 If you have a later version on your machine, `renv` may reinstall R version 4.1.2.

+The first time these scripts run, your machine may need to reinstall R as well as project dependencies.
+Therefore, the pipeline may take substantially more time to run in the first instance.